Merrimac Ferry: History

 In 1844, Chester Mattson obtained a charter to provide ferry service at the present-day location.
 The ferry was in operation long before there was a marked road leading to or away from it.
 According to conflicting sources, Mattson charged either 35 cents or $1 to ferry a team and wagon across the river.
 The ferry was human-powered until around the turn of the century, when the first gasoline engine was added.
 The State of Wisconsin took over the ferry as part of the state highway system in 1933, with operation and maintenance performed by the Columbia County Department of Transportation.
 The toll was eliminated.
 The wooden ferry then in service, the first Colsac, had a capacity of eight cars.
 It was replaced by the Colsac II in 1963, with a capacity of twelve cars.

 The state has periodically considered a bridge to increase the capacity of the state highway and ease commuting for local residents.
 (The ferry is just west of a 19th-century Wisconsin and Southern Railroad bridge.)
 As the Colsac II aged, periodic maintenance both grew expensive and took the ferry out of commission for weeks at a time.
 The older boat's capacity was also frequently strained during the peak travel season, and weight limitations restricted truck traffic.
 The ferry remained popular with tourists and the tourist industry.
 Supporters of the ferry won out, the bridge proposal was shelved, and the ferry was upgraded.

 The latest, modern-day ferry was launched on May 16, 2003.
 It cost $2.2 million to build and was dedicated to sitting Governor Jim Doyle.
-The new boat was an embarrassment its first season, though, spending several weeks out of commission.
+The new boat was unreliable in its first season, though, spending several weeks out of commission.
 The state eventually sued the boat builder.

 The state was unsuccessful in its attempt to sell the retired ferry, the Colsac II, using an Internet auction, so the boat was eventually sold for scrap.